Ryukotsuki/Poke-Manager/README.md

 ### 📂 Recommended Setup

 1. Extract the release.
-2. Place Poke Manager in your main **PokeMMO** folder for best compatibility.
+2. Keep the extracted **PokeManager** folder wherever you want the app installed.
+On macOS, move `PokeManager.app` to your **Applications** folder.
 3. Create a desktop shortcut if you want quick access.
-4. Run `PokeManager.exe`.
+4. Run the platform build: `PokeManager.exe` on Windows, `PokeManager.desktop` or `PokeManager` on Linux, or `PokeManager.app` on macOS.
+5. Select your main **PokeMMO** folder when prompted.

 ### ⚡ Quick Start

 1. Open Poke Manager.
+2. Select your PokeMMO folder if this is the first launch.
-2. Click **Start PokeMMO**.
+3. Click **Start PokeMMO**.
-3. Choose normal launch or true borderless mode.
+4. Choose normal launch or true borderless mode.
-4. Use **Mod Browser** to install themes, strings, mods, or ReShade presets.
+5. Use **Mod Browser** to install themes, strings, mods, or ReShade presets.
-5. Use **Manager** to remove or manage installed components.
+6. Use **Manager** to remove or manage installed components.

 ---